rkuma183/wilsonmar.github.io/_posts/2018-05-12-azure-ml-cert.md

 <a name="BuildNeuro"></a>

-Build and use neural networks with the Microsoft Cognitive Toolkit
+Build and use neural networks with the Microsoft Cognitive Toolkit (CNTK)

 * [_] Use N-series VMs for GPU acceleration
 * [_] build and train a three-layer feed forward neural network